 Insole: “Viscoflex Activ Fit” (Very well-cushioned with memory foam.)

-Midsole: “Hi-Flex” ( Made from either polypropylene, nylon or taxon according to Scarpa.
-It’s a hard(er) material with medium flex.)
+Midsole: “Hi-Flex” ( Made from either polypropylene, nylon, or taxon according to Scarpa.
+It’s a hard(er) material with a medium flex.)

 There was an immediate feeling of comfort when putting these boots on for the first time.
 Scarpa has used a new last, “BD Last,” which supposedly results in much more cushioning all over the interior of the footwear.
 It’s definitely noticeable.

 The sole is thick, with big rubber lugs and good traction, without being overly stiff.
 Another feature that really turned me on to these boots is the smoothness of the inside back wall.
 I’m prone to blisters and this is always something I look out for.
 If you struggle with slipping or blisters then do give these go.